Florida Everblades: Retired numbers

 Berg and Buckley's numbers were retired during a pre-game ceremony on October 19, 2007, as the Everblades hosted the Mississippi Sea Wolves, in what would be the Sea Wolves' first official regular season game after being placed on a two-year hiatus due to the aftermath of Hurricane Katrina.
 Banners made with their jersey numbers were hung to the rafters of Germain Arena.

 Hartlieb's number was retired in a ceremony before a game against the Orlando Solar Bears on October 19, 2012.
 Hartlieb was presented with an ECHL Championship ring (he filled in on with the team in the 2011–12 regular season, but did not appear in the playoffs), and hoisted the Kelly Cup.
 A banner made with his number was hung to the rafters of Germain Arena next to Berg and Buckley's.

+McCarron's number was retired before a game against the Reading Royals on April 18, 2026, with Berg, Buckley and Hartlieb in attendance.

 Notable players

 Florida Everblades alumni that advanced to play in the NHL after playing for the club: